ethereum-optimism/developers/docs/CONTRIBUTING.md

   # <Product or service name>
   maintainer(s): @github-username
   ```
 - The maintainer is the user(s) that is responsible for maintaining the content.
-If there is more than one maintainer, please create a comma seperated list.
+If there is more than one maintainer, please create a comma separated list.
 - Create tutorial files in your directory.

-Its recommended to have your first tutorial be a quickstart, with step-by-step "learn by doing" instructions.
+It's recommended to have your first tutorial be a quickstart, with step-by-step "learn by doing" instructions.

 ### Issues